No items found.

 Gather: Folklives and Foodways

+Blues artist Samuel James (he, him) weaves stor ytelling and Black history into his performances.
+He's an accomplished musician, storyteller (The Moth, This American Life), and journalist who has toured internationally and released seven albums.
 James' award-winning songwriting has been compared to Leonard Cohen's, and his guitar virtuosity to that of Jimi Hendrix.
 James’ monthly column Racisms can be currently found in The Bollard, and his weekly newsletter Banned Histories of Race in America can be found on Substack.
 He’s also the creator and host of the podcast 99 Years, exploring the deliberate creation of the whitest state in the nation.

 • $10 | We recommend this price for those who struggle to meet basic needs and have no expendable income.
 (Please contact us at info@chocolatechurcharts.org if this is a barrier to attendance)